-Do not worry we have all been there.
+Do not worry, we have all been there.
+Why wouldn't you want to take a lesson and learn how much fun skiing or boarding can be?
 We have designed our facility and lesson programs for people just like you.
 You will safely learn more in one hour than you will all day from your friends.

 Everyone learns at a different pace.
 It is important to keep your expectations reasonable.
 This way both you and your children have a successful and rewarding day on the slopes.
 Some factors that can affect learning include your temperament (how open you are to new things), age, and physical ability.
 Both skiing and snowboarding take special skills that improve with practice over time.
 Ultimately, your expectations for you and your kids should focus on the fun and excitement of the overall experience.